 - Is it a matter of maintaining stimulation?
 Halting oral stimulation to put a condom on before switching to penetrative intercourse may result in a loss of erection due to abrupt lack of sensation.
 A simple solution: ask your girlfriend to keep stimulating you (or, stimulate yourself) while you apply the condom.
 Continuing stimulation during condom application can help you stay hard while suiting up for intercourse.

 - Are you using condoms that fit properly?
 Wearing condoms that are too big or small may contribute to erection loss.
 Do you feel sexy in a pair of pants that are too tight or too loose?
 Nah, not really — and your penis reacts the same way to ill-fitting condoms.
-Condoms of all different sizes and textures are available all over campus.
-Check out the Safer Sex Map to find a well-fitting condom near you!
+Condoms of all different sizes and textures are available!

 - Is the condom dulling penile sensation?
 Nowadays, condoms are thinner and less noticeable than ever.
 However, your penis may react more strongly to unprotected oral stimulation than protected vaginal stimulation, as stimulation may be reduced by the layer of latex between your penis and your girlfriend’s vagina.
 Try using condoms during oral sex to grow accustomed to the sensation of wearing a condom during intercourse.
 You can also use lubricant inside and outside of the condom to maximize sensation.

 - Are condoms your only form of contraception?
 You may be feeling anxious about unplanned pregnancy in the case of condom failure, which can definitely kill the mood.
 Consider talking to your girlfriend about using an additional form of contraception, such as the pill or an IUD, to calm your nerves.
-You and your girlfriend can also get STI screenings and sexual health checks at Medical Services or Student Health.
+You and your girlfriend can get screened for STI's at you health care provider's office, Planned Parenthood, or contact your local health department to find out about more options.
 If you both get the go-ahead from your doctors, you might consider going condom-free in favor of other forms of contraception.
 This, of course, should be a well-planned and mutual decision.

 - Erection loss is correlated with many psychological conditions, particularly anxiety and depression.
 In fact, some medications used to treat anxiety and depression can reduce a person’s sex drive.
-Feel free to contact Counseling and Psychological Services on the Morningside Campus or Mental Health Services at the Medical Center to delve deeper into any psychological concerns that are leading to erection loss.
+Feel free to make an appointment with a counselor to delve deeper into any psychological concerns that are leading to erection loss.

 Remember, your girlfriend cares for you whether or not you have an erection, and wants to be with you because of who you are, not the strength of your erection.
 Sex takes many shapes and forms, and intercourse doesn’t have to be the main event.
 As long as you and your girlfriend are satisfied, consider your problem solved.
 Good luck!Alice!